 You can adjust your statement delivery settings through Online Banking.
 Simply sign in to your account, and click on the My Info tab.
 From there, click the (+) sign next to the Update my paperless settings section.
 Once there, de-select the Online Only check-box associated with the account you wish to modify and hit update.

 If you un-enroll from your paperless setting within 48 hours of your statement cycle date, then your next statement will be electronic and all statements following will be paper.
 Otherwise, you will receive a paper statement for the current cycle.
-Or you can send us a secure message by clicking on Messages and Alerts and choosing Compose a Message.

 If you're not yet enrolled to manage your account online, enroll now at capitalone.com.